 Joint Settlement Meeting

-A joint settlement meeting is a meeting held to discuss your case, with a view to achieving a settlement.
+A joint settlement meeting (JSM) is held to discuss your case, with a view to achieving a settlement.
 Either side can propose holding a joint settlement meeting once court proceedings have started on a case.
 It can also be proposed by the court, and in more complex cases, the court is likely to propose one to try and settle a claim without the need to progress to court.

 The format of these meetings is that the claimant and defendant teams take up separate rooms.
 Your lawyer (and a barrister) will meet the defendant team in a third ‘neutral’ room to discuss the case, and report back to you on the discussions and any settlement offers made.
 You are also able to put forward settlement offers at a joint settlement meeting.